 Aboriginal Traditional Knowledge has been explained by the Canadian Environmental Assessment Agency as: "knowledge that is held by, and unique to, Aboriginal peoples, is cumulative and dynamic, building upon the historic experiences of a people and adapts to social, economic, environmental, spiritual and political change".
-Aboriginal Traditional Knowledge objectives for the Project include the following:
+Aboriginal Traditional Knowledge objectives for the Project include:

-- Creation of a mutually respectful relationship with Aboriginal communities for incorporating Aboriginal Traditional Knowledge into the environmental assessment process and the EIS; - Meaningful involvement of Aboriginal communities in the identification and use of Aboriginal Traditional Knowledge; and - Integration of Aboriginal Traditional Knowledge throughout the SSEA and EIS (e.g., route selection, effects identification and assessment, mitigation identification, significance evaluation and follow-up).
+- Creation of a mutually respectful relationship with Aboriginal communities for incorporating Aboriginal Traditional Knowledge into the environmental assessment process and the EIS; - Meaningful involvement of Aboriginal communities in the identification and use of Aboriginal Traditional Knowledge; and - Integration of Aboriginal Traditional Knowledge throughout the SSEA and EIS, to the extent feasible.

 Aboriginal Traditional Knowledge will be obtained through use of existing information (with permission), traditional knowledge studies with the consent of First Nations and Aboriginal communities, traditional knowledge workshops in those communities, and agreements with northern First Nations and the Manitoba Métis Federation.
+Explanation will be provided how Aboriginal communities helped identify and evaluate their traditional knowledge.